ucsb-cs8/w20/_lab/lab04.md

 Function Details:

 1. `createAlphabet()` - return alphabet.
 Write a function that returns a string of all the characters that you want to include in your encryption algorithm.
-We will call this string alphabet and it should include all the lower case letters, followed by all the uppercase letters, then a space, comma, period, hyphen ('-'), tilde ('\~'), and pound symbol ('#').
+We will call this string alphabet and it should include all the lower case letters, followed by all the uppercase letters, then a space, a comma, a period, a hyphen ('-'), a tilde ('\~'), and a pound symbol ('#').
+There should be no spacing in between the symbols in the alphabet.
+The only exception being the single space you are asked to add after the uppercase letters.
+Ensure that your alphabet is correct before proceding to prevent unexpected results.

 2. `encryptCaesarCipher(plainText, key)` - return cipherText.
 Now write a function to perform encryption using the Caesar cipher.
 The first few lines of this function need to create your alphabet using the helper function you created.

     Then you will have to use a for loop to go through the characters of your plaintext and for each character you will have to choose the character from the alphabet that is `key` positions forward in the alphabet.
 Be very careful for the cases where you will have to cycle around the ends of the alphabet.
 Be mindful of the values of `key`.
-Furthermore, you can assume that the value of `key` will never be negative.
-In the case where the value of `key` < 0 the function will (placeholder).
+Consider the cases where the value of `key` is unreasonable.
+In such cases the function should return the string: "Invalid key".

 3. `decryptCaesarCipher(plainText, key)` - return cipherText.
-Finally, write a function that decrypts the Caesar Cipher.
-Think: what process would you follow if you were doing the decryption by hand?
+Finally, write a function that decrypts the Caesar Cipher.Think: what process would you follow if you were doing the decryption by hand?

 4. Test your functions by encrypting any string, and then decrypting the result to verify that you can recover the original input string.
 Try interesting test cases: short strings, long strings, strings with odd characters, creative key choices, etc.